Funding and resources

 Third Party Funding

-In order to get a grant from any of the following organisations, for each project an independent third party must provide a cash sum to the landfill operator of 10.2% of the grant sought in order to “trigger” funds available through landfill community’s fund.
+In order to get a grant from any of the following organisations, an independent third party must provide a cash sum to the landfill operator of 10.2% of the grant sought, in order to “trigger” funds available through landfill community’s fund for the project.
 Oxfordshire environmental bodies are listed below:-

 See if you are eligible by completing the pre-application eligibility check https://fcccommunitiesfoundation.org.uk/apply